Benign Flame: Saga of Love - 8

 As Tara’s characterization of Ravi thrilled Roopa’s romanticism, she found herself staring at him endearingly.

-‘Don’t believe her,’ Roopa inadvertently addressed him.
-‘She’s exaggerating.’
+“Don’t believe her, she’s only exaggerating,” Roopa inadvertently addressed him.

-‘I had better prepare some tea for us,’ Tara got up from the sofa.
+“I better prepare some tea for us,” said Tara getting up from the sofa.

-‘Why leave our guest alone,’ said Tara to Roopa.
+“Why leave our guest alone, keep him company,” said Tara to Roopa.

-‘What large heartedness to make the lady guest your co-hostess,’ said Ravi to Tara, and as she left smiling, he turned to Roopa, ‘Do you think I’m a bore or what?’
+“What large heartedness to make the lady guest your co-hostess,” said Ravi to Tara, and as she left smiling, turning to Roopa he added,

 Before Roopa could gather her wits, Tara walked in with the Chinaware.

-‘I didn’t notice before,’ said Tara to Roopa as they were having their tea, ‘that you’re left handed.’
+“I haven’t realised that you’re a southpaw,” said Tara to Roopa as they were having their tea,

-‘Oh,’ said Roopa, involuntarily looking at her closed fist.
-‘Not really.’
+“Not really,” said Roopa, involuntarily looking at her closed fist.

-‘One doesn’t get tea like this served even in Darjeeling,’ said Ravi addressing Roopa.
-‘And to have it in such a lovely company, oh, it’s divine.’
+“One doesn’t get tea like this served even in Darjeeling, and to have it in such a lovely company, oh, it’s divine,” said Ravi addressing Roopa.

-With an embarrassing look for a reply, Roopa departed in bewilderment.
 Having hurried home in time, she leapt over the steps only to realize that she had left her wallet behind.
 Swirling in confusion, she sank on the steps and dropped her head on her knees.
-When she recovered a little at length, she realized that her fist was aching and it was only then that she felt the accentuated sensation of the pearl, which she found herself gripping in her fist, and though she loosened her grip, yet she couldn’t bring herself to open the fist as her mind refused to comply.
+When she recovered a little at length, she realized that her fist was aching and it was only then that she felt the accentuated sensation of the pearl, which she found herself gripping in her fist, and though she loosened her grip, yet she couldn’t bring herself to open it as her mind refused to comply.

 She walked back to Tara’s place languidly as if to buy time, and reaching for the buzzer finally, she virtually leaned on it, having got sapped by then.
 However, it was a while before a surprised Tara opened the door, only after due enquiry from within.

-‘I’ve left my purse here,’ muttered Roopa apologetically, still leaning on the wall.
+“I’ve left my wallet here,” muttered Roopa apologetically, still leaning on the wall.

 Roopa sprang into the room and pounced upon her purse lying by the sofa.

-‘Why, you look sick,’ said Tara who was composed by then.
+“Why, you look so sick,” said Tara who was composed by then.

-‘Bye for now,’ said Tara as Roopa hit the road, and thought.
 ‘Could there be a better way for me to seduce her than getting myself caught red-handed at that.
 Won’t Roopa, the platinum premium, go home and wonder about my double life?
 Won’t that portend well.
-Oh, if only we could hunt as a pair, what game that would fetch!’
+If only we could hunt as a pair, what game that would fetch!’

 Continued to “Sathyam’s Surrender”